slespersen/evseMQTT/README.md

       ghcr.io/slespersen/evsemqtt:latest
 ```

-### handle bluetooth module crashes in container
+### Handle bluetooth module crashes in container

-in some cases the bluetooth module crashes and needs to be restarted,
+In some cases the bluetooth module crashes and needs to be restarted.
-this can be handled by adding the following arguments to the docker run command:
+This can be handled by adding the following arguments to the docker run command:

 - `-cap-add=SYS_MODULE`
 - `-v /lib/modules:/lib/modules:ro`
 - `-e SYS_MODULE_TO_RELOAD="btusb"`

-for usb bluetooth dongles use `btusb`, on a Raspberry Pi use `hci_uart`
+For usb bluetooth dongles use `btusb`, on a Raspberry Pi use `hci_uart`

 ### Determine BLE address for your EVSE